Fed rate hike? The Fed again leaves interest rates where they are—nowhere

-For personal savers that means adjusting to today’s rock-bottom interest rates as a longer-term reality than had been hoped when the year began.
-Many have been hoping for a fed rate hike soon.
+For personal savers, that means adjusting to today's rock-bottom interest rates as a longer-term reality than had been hoped when the year began.
+Many have been hoping for a rate hike soon.

-The Fed, the nation’s bank for banks, is considered unlikely to take action right before the election, so an increase probably won’t happen until December -- if nothing else comes up to sidetrack the economy.
+The Fed, the nation's bank for banks, is considered unlikely to take action right before the election, so an increase probably won't happen until December — if nothing else comes along to sidetrack the economy.

 If so, it will have been exactly a year since the Fed's rate-setting committee announced its first modest increase last December in the key federal funds rate, which determines other interest rates.

-That ¼ point rate increase ended seven years – a historic length of time – in which the Fed kept rates near zero to boost the economy.
+That quarter point rate increase ended seven years — a historic length of time — in which the Fed kept rates near zero to boost the economy.

-At the time, it was expected to be followed by as many as four more ¼ increases in 2016 as the economy gained strength.
+At the time, it was expected to be followed by as many as four more quarter-point increases in 2016 as the economy gained strength.

-But in a statement Wednesday, the Fed’s rate-setting committee indicated that, while optimistic about the direction of the economy, they remain concerned about its resiliency.
+But in a statement Wednesday, the Fed's rate-setting committee indicated that, while optimistic about the direction of the economy, it remained concerned about its resiliency.

 "The Committee judges that the case for an increase in the federal funds rate has strengthened but decided, for the time being, to wait for further evidence of continued progress toward its objectives," the statement read.